hashicorp/nomad-guides/application-deployment/consul-connect-with-nomad/README.md

 The Catalogue Nomad Consul Connect Demo is derived from the Sock Shop microservices demo which illustrates how Nomad and Consul can be used to run and connect microservices.
 This demo only uses the catalogue application and catalogue-db database from the broader demo, but adds two Consul Connect proxies in order to show how Consul Connect can allow or deny connectivity between different services in a service mesh.
 The catalogue application is a go application, the catalogue-db runs MySQL, and both run inside Docker containers.

 ## What Talks to What
-Please note the following facts related to communications :
+Please note the following facts related to communications:
+1. The catalogue and catalogue-db services run in Docker containers using Docker's standard bridge network.
-1. The catalogue app tries to talk to the catalogue-db database on 127.0.0.1, forcing it to talk to the catalogueproxy.
+1. The catalogue talks to the catalogue-db database on the upstream port of the catalogue-proxy.
+That port is dynamically selected by Nomad.
+The private IP address of the Nomad client is used by the upstream proxy.
-1. The catalogueproxy is configured to forward requests to the catalogue-db service.
+1. The catalogue-proxy upstream proxy forwards requests to the catalogue-db service.
-1. Knowing that the request to the catalogue-db service came from the upstream proxy, Consul will automatically forward it to the cataloguedbproxy rather than directly to the catalogue-db service itself.
+1. Knowing that the request to the catalogue-db service came from the upstream proxy, Consul automatically forwards it to the cataloguedb-proxy rather than directly to the catalogue-db service itself.
-1. The cataloguedbproxy will forward the request to the catalogue-db service.
+1. The cataloguedb-proxy forwards the request to the catalogue-db service.
-1. The MySQL database is configured to only bind to 127.0.0.1 making it impossible for any application to connect to it using anything other than 127.0.0.1 or localhost.
-This means it is impossible for the catalogue app to talk directly to the catalogue-db database if running on a different server.
-1. Additionally, if we made the catalogue app talk to the catalogue-db database using the private IP address of the instance the database runs on, the requests would all fail.
 1. Finally, we are using Nomad's distinct_hosts constraint to run the catalogue app and catalogue-db database on different EC2 instances.
+Since the proxies are defined in the Nomad groups containing the services, Nomad always deploys them to the same clients as their respective services.

 Together, all the above points guarantee that the catalogue app can only talk to the catalogue-db database through the Consul Connect proxies, but only if there is no Deny intention prohibiting this.

+## How the catalogue-proxy is Run
+The Consul Connect proxy, catalogue-proxy, is run by the Nomad task, catalogueproxy, which launches the run-proxy.sh script.
+This script first registers the catalogue-proxy service definition with Consul using the Consul agent/service/register API endpoint.
+The service definition is generated from a template contained inside the catalogue-with-connect.nomad job specification file and uses ports dynamically selected by Nomad.
+The script then runs the proxy with that service definition using the `consul connect proxy -sidecar-for catalogue` CLI command.

+Note that the run-proxy.sh script could be used to run multiple proxies within a single Nomad job since the proxy name is passed in with an argument.

+The reader might wonder why we first register the service definition and then run `consul connect proxy` with the `-sidecar-for catalogue` arguments instead of running `consul connect proxy -service catalogue -upstream catalogue-db:${NOMAD_PORT_tcp}` which would register the proxy as a service and run it in a single step.
+We do this because the `consul connect proxy` CLI does not support specifying a local_bind_address for upstream proxies, instead defaulting to 127.0.0.1.
+An earlier version of this demo did run the longer version of the CLI command without first registering the catalogue-proxy service, but this required us to run the Docker containers on the host network which is generally undesirable.
+Using the host network was necessary because Docker containers in other networks cannot bind to the host's 127.0.0.1 IP.

 ## Reference Material
 You can learn more about the Sock Shop demo at the [Sock Shop](https://catalogue-connect-demo.github.io/) website.
 This repository contains a complete version of the demo in the [microservices](../microservices) directory.
 A modified version of the [original catalogue repository](https://github.com/catalogue-connect-demo/catalogue) is in this [fork](https://github.com/rberlind/catalogue).